HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 [^high-quality-settings-less-compatible]: Higher quality General `Presets` may include settings that are incompatible with older or slower devices.

-[^email-size-limit]: The 25 [MB](abbr:megabytes) per message size limit for email attachments is specific to the [Gmail](https://www.google.com/gmail/) service and may change in the future.
-Other email services may set different limits.
+[^video-hosting-services]: Creator presets are designed and tested to meet these specific services' video guidelines.
+Compatibility with other services is possible, but neither tested nor guaranteed.

+[^email-size-limit]: Email presets are designed and tested to meet these specific services' file attachment size limits, which may change in the future.
+Compatibility with other services is possible, but neither tested nor guaranteed.
 It is generally recommended to use a [file hosting service](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services) when sharing large or long videos.

-[^video-hosting-services]: The [Vimeo](https://vimeo.com/) [YouTube](https://www.youtube.com/) presets are designed and tested to meet these specific services' video guidelines.
+[^social-services]: Social presets are designed and tested to meet these specific services' video guidelines.
 Compatibility with other services is possible, but neither tested nor guaranteed.